 Having some space around the speaker is also preferred to allow for the proper flow of air.
 This prevents sound build-up and also refracted sound.
 But, sometimes it may not be possible to tick all the above boxes.
 In these cases, it’s good if the studio monitors have some tuning options to help fine-tune the output based on your space.

-- Excellent build quality featuring a Kevlar woofer.
+- Excellent build quality and a sleek and modern design.

-JBL has revamped the 305P and the improvements are great.
+JBL has revamped the 306P, and the improvements are great.
 With a broad sweet spot, it allows for easier placement.
 A meaty lower end will also appeal to those that enjoy bass.